Other Policies and Regulations

 Every student with a disability at Virscend University has the right to:

-• Confidentiality of all disability-related information disclosed to the Deputy Director of Student Success except where permitted or required by law or when the student requests that such information be shared, as outlined by the Family Educational Rights and Privacy Act (FERPA)
+Confidentiality of all disability-related information disclosed to the Director of Student Success except where permitted or required by law or when the student requests that such information be shared, as outlined by the Family Educational Rights and Privacy Act (FERPA).

 Every student with a disability at Virscend University has the responsibility to:

-• Notify the Deputy Director of Student Success immediately when an accommodation is not being provided appropriately
+Notify the Director of Student Success immediately when an accommodation is not being provided appropriately.

-• Notify the Deputy Director of Student Success immediately when discontinuing an accommodation or dropping a course for which specialized accommodations were put into place.
+Notify the Director of Student Success immediately when discontinuing an accommodation or dropping a course for which specialized accommodations were put into place.

 Rights and Responsibilities of the Deputy Director of Student Success and Distance Education